1) Who are you?

 - Quality: That means how close you are to the planes (a high focal length is not the best circumstance) and are there any disturbing factors like a fence or light poles which makes the photography difficult.

-- Usability: Does the different spots cover all runway movements or is there a lack, where it is impossible to take pictures and you will miss some movements?
+- Usability: Do the different spots cover all runway movements or is there a lack, where it is impossible to take pictures and you will miss some movements?